 OPEC+ is expected to cut oil production as it seeks to boost the price

-In Vienna on Wednesday, the OPEC+ alliance is expected to consider a cut in oil production of up to 1 million barrels a day — an amount that could drive oil and gas prices back up after weeks on a downward trend.
+In Vienna on Wednesday, the OPEC+ alliance is expected to consider a cut in oil production of up to 1 million to 2 million barrels a day — an amount that could drive oil and gas prices back up after weeks on a downward trend.

 The meeting of the 24 OPEC+ oil-producing countries, including Russia, comes at a time when much of the world is already battling soaring energy costs.
 A supply cut could also exacerbate tensions between Saudi Arabia and the U.S., where President Biden has been trying to rein in prices at the gas pump ahead of the midterm elections.